open-learning-exchange/planet/CONTRIBUTING.md

 # Our Development Cycle/On-Boarding

-OLE software is build using JavaScript, CouchDB, Angular
+OLE software is built using JavaScript, CouchDB, Angular

 OLE maintains an on-boarding exercise for virtual interns that provides a foundation in both our software and our workflow on GitHub.
 Please find it here.

 For those comfortable with GitHub and with the above languages please jump right into the following repositories and look for issues:

 * [open-learning-exchange.github.io](https://github.com/open-learning-exchange/open-learning-exchange.github.io) - Our Wiki good for starter
-* [Planet](https://github.com/open-learning-exchange/planet) 	New iteration of our BeLL Apps planet learning written in TypeScript and Angular4
+* [Planet](https://github.com/open-learning-exchange/planet) - New iteration of our BeLL Apps planet learning written in TypeScript and Angular 6
 * [Treehouse Project](https://github.com/treehouses/) - A image builder for planet learning deployment in raspberry pi
 * [Pirateship](https://github.com/ole-vi/pirateship) - Our homebrew system CLI tool

 # Asking for help // OLE support communities